fabiangunzinger/online-experiments/chapters/sample_size.md

 \Delta = \widehat{SE}\left(z_{\alpha/2} + z_{1-\beta}\right).
 $$

+This is interesting in itself, pinning down the MDE as a function of the standard error and the critical values associated with our significance level and power.

 The final step to get the sample size formula is to plug in the desired version for $\widehat{SE}$.
 Depending on the context, we can plug in any of the standard error versions [we defined earlier](stats_of_online_experiments#standard_error).
-To arrive at @eq-sampsi from the introduction, we use @eq-se-equal, which gives us:
+To arrive at @eq-sampsi from the introduction, we use @eq-se-equal, which gives us the the required sample size per variant as:

 $$
 \begin{align}